 - 10 yrs and under (maximum of 250 words)

 - 15–18 yrs (maximum of 750 words)

-Entrants must be available on 16 June 2020 to attend the winners' ceremony in London accompanied by an adult, unless they are 18 years old.
+Entrants must be available in October 2020 (date TBC) to attend the winners' ceremony in London accompanied by an adult, unless they are 18 years old.
 Travel expenses at a standard train fare or petrol equivalent at 45p per mile in the UK to London will be paid for each winner plus one adult.